 The Great Oak

-An Autobiography of the Founder of Avon
+The Story Of A Man Who An Autobiography of the Founder of Avon

 To me this early autobiography of D. H. McConnell, Sr., and of the California Perfume Company, which in later years became the House of Avon, is the greatest story of its kind that I have ever read.
 I hope that everyone in our organization will read it, and then re-read it at intervals, for it is packed with sheer inspiration.
 What a privilege it is to be able to carry forward the ideals and principles of this individual, and those of his son, D. H. McConnell, Jr., second President Of Avon, under whose leadership this company enjoyed such remarkable growth.
+J. A. Ewald |

-A History of the California Perfume Company
+of the California Perfume Company

-by David H. McConnell (c.
+David H. McConnell (c.
 1903)

 To give you a sketch or history of the birth and growth of the California Perfume Company1 is, in a measure, like writing an autobiography: our lives have become so identical and so interwoven that it seems almost impossible to separate us, even in history.
 I will ask you, therefore, to pardon whatever personal reference I may make of myself in describing to you how the California Perfume Company has become the largest of its kind, not only in the United States, but I believe, in the entire world.